AlgoLab/cpm2025/content/p/practicalities.md

 ## Things to do

-For things to do in Miln, visit the following official website by the city of Milan:
+For things to do in Milan, visit the following official website by the city of Milan: [https://www.yesmilano.it/en](https://www.yesmilano.it/en)

-## Food

 ## Vegetarian/Vegan